Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: Introduction

-Within the framework of the low energy effective field theory extended by an ALP, termed as aLEFT, Ref.\,\cite{Li:2024liy} studied BNV nucleon and hyperon decays involving an ALP in the final state.
-In the aLEFT with a shift symmetry in the ALP, the relevant BNV operators first appear at dimension 8 (dim 8) \cite{Grojean:2023tsd}, with a total of 20 operators without counting flavors.
+Within the framework of the low energy effective field theory (LEFT) extended by an ALP referred to as aLEFT, Ref.\,\cite{Li:2024liy} studied BNV nucleon and hyperon decays involving an ALP in the final state.
+In the aLEFT with a shift symmetry in the ALP, relevant BNV operators first appear at dimension 8 (dim 8) \cite{Grojean:2023tsd} with a total of 20 operators without counting flavors.
 Under the QCD chiral symmetry $\rm SU(3)_\tL\otimes SU(3)_\tR$ of the light $u,~d,~s$ quarks, these dim-8 operators can be classified into three irreducible representations (irreps) and their chiral partners: $\pmb{8}_{\tL(\tR)} \otimes \pmb{1}_{\tR(\tL)}$, $\pmb{3}_{\tL(\tR)} \otimes \bar{\pmb{3}}_{\tR(\tL)}$, and $\pmb{3}_{\tL(\tR)} \otimes \pmb{6}_{\tR(\tL)}$.
-Only 8 operators in the first two usual irreps were considered in that paper, whereas the remaining 12 operators associated with the new chiral irreps $\pmb{3}_{\tL(\tR)} \otimes \pmb{6}_{\tR(\tL)}$ were discarded as sub-leading contributions.
-Recently, we have found that the operators in the new chiral irreps can contribute to nucleon decays at the same leading chiral order as the other two \cite{Liao:2025vlj}.
-Moreover, processes that change isospin by $3/2$ units, such as $n\to \pi^+ e^- a$ and $n\to \pi^+ \mu^- a$, can only be mediated by operators belonging to the irreps $\pmb{3}_{\tL(\tR)} \otimes \pmb{6}_{\tR(\tL)}$ due to their unique flavor and Lorentz structures.
-Motivated by these considerations, in this work, we will systematically investigate the nucleon decays involving an ALP based on the complete set of all 20 BNV aLEFT operators.
+Only 8 operators in the first two usual irreps are considered in \cite{Li:2024liy}, while the remaining 12 operators associated with the new chiral irreps $\pmb{3}_{\tL(\tR)} \otimes \pmb{6}_{\tR(\tL)}$ are discarded as sub-leading contributions.
+Recently, we found that operators in the new chiral irreps can contribute to nucleon decays at the same leading chiral order as the other two \cite{Liao:2025vlj}.
+Further, processes that change isospin by $3/2$ units, such as $n\to \pi^+ e^- a$ and $n\to \pi^+ \mu^- a$, can only be mediated by operators belonging to the irreps $\pmb{3}_{\tL(\tR)} \otimes \pmb{6}_{\tR(\tL)}$ because of their unique flavor and Lorentz structures.
+Motivated by these considerations, in this work, we systematically investigate nucleon decays involving an ALP based on the complete set of all 20 BNV aLEFT operators.